Al-Hadi: Early life

-Al-Hadi was born in 764.
-His father was al-Mahdi and al-Khayzuran bint Atta was the mother of both caliphs Musa al-Hadi and Harun al-Rashid.
-She had another son named Isa ibn al-Mahdi, and a daughter named Banuqah or Banujah.
-His mother, al-Khayzuran was born in Mecca and brought up in Jurash.
+Al-Hadi was born in 759 or 762 (Note: He was 4 years old when Harun al-Rashid was born in 763/766.) as the eldest son of al-Mahdi and al-Khayzuran bint Atta.
+He had three full-siblings; Harun, Isa, and a sister Banuqah (or Banujah).
+His mother was born in Mecca and brought up in Jurash.
 She had two sisters, Salsal bint Atta and Asma bint Atta, and a brother Ghitrif ibn Atta.
-She was al-Mahdi's favourite wife.
-Al-Mahdi consulted her on important matters of defense and administration, and officers and clerics went to her door day and night to get what they wanted from the caliph through her, and the petitioners lined up outside her door and it was crowded like a market.
-Khayzuran's influence in public and political life increased gradually from interferer and decisive incursions during the reign of her husband to more powerful and wider ones during the reigns of her two sons.
-Al-Hadi also had several half-brothers; Ubaydallah, Ibrahim, Mansur, Ali, Abdallah.
-He also had half-sisters; Abbasa was his elder half-sister, others were Ulayya and Aliyah.
+She was al-Mahdi's favorite wife, and he consulted her on matters of defense and administration.
+Officers and clerics approached her to get favors from the caliph, and petitioners regularly gathered outside her residence.
+Her influence in public and political life increased gradually from interferer and decisive incursions during her husband's reign to more powerful and wider ones during the reigns of her two sons.
+Al-Hadi also had an elder-half sister Abbasa, two other half-sisters Ulayya and Aliyah, and several half-brothers; Ubaydallah, Ibrahim, Mansur, Ali, and Abdallah.

-Al-Hadi was the eldest son of al-Mahdi and al-Khayzuran and the older brother of Harun al-Rashid.
-He was very dear to his father and was appointed as the first crown prince by his father at the age of 16 and was chosen as the leader of the army.
-Prior to his death, al-Mahdi supposedly favored his second son, Harun al-Rashid, as his successor, taking him on multiple military expeditions in 779 and 781 to train him to be the next caliph, as his own father prepared him, but died before the formal transfer of the crown prince title could occur.
-Not to mention, their mother, Khayzuran played a driver in these thoughts of al-Mahdi and was a partner.
-Alternatively, al-Rashid was a general and may have accompanied his father to war to train for and carry out his profession.
+Al-Hadi was appointed as the first crown prince by his father at the age of 16 and was chosen as the leader of the army.
+Prior to his death, al-Mahdi supposedly favored his second son Harun as his successor, taking him on multiple military expeditions in 779 and 781 to train him to be the next caliph, as his own father prepared him, but died before the formal transfer of the crown prince title could occur.
+In addition, based on her actions during al-Hadi's rule, Khayzuran might have also played a role in this.
+Alternatively, al-Rashid was a general and may have accompanied his father to war in this role.

+His father, Al-Mahdi give military commands to al-Hadi in 167 AH / 783-784 CE.
+Caliph al-Mahdi sent his heir apparent Musa al-Hadi and Yazid ibn Mazyad al-Shaybani to Tabaristan.
+In 168/784–785, the new army was reinforced by Sa'id al-Harishi with 40,000 soldiers.
+Yazid al-Shaybani defeated Wandad Hurmuzd in a decisive battle in which Wandad Hurmuzd himself was wounded.
+The large number of Abbasid troops and Yazid al-Shaybani's military capability compelled Wandad Hurmuzd to surrender to Musa in Gorgan, on the condition of a pardon that his influence in Tabaristan would not be harmed.
+In return, he pledged to cease stirring up disturbances and attacking Abbasid garrisons.
+Musa al-Hadi took Wandad Hurmuzd with him to Baghdad, but al-Hadi delayed his return to Baghdad after he heard of the conspiracies being woven against him to remove him from the succession and transfer it to his brother Harun al-Rashid. al-Hadi did not return to Baghdad until he heard of his father al-Mahdi's death, whereupon he was proclaimed Caliph of the Muslims.